 - If Using a Vitamix: Add everything from the pot into the vitamix.
 Add the yogurt and cashews.
 Puree until completely smooth, making sure the cashews are completely blended into the sauce.
 Pour the sauce back into the pot.

 - Heat the sauce in the pot on low-medium heat.
-Add turmeric and chili powder to taste (depending on how much spice you want).
-Add garam masala if you prefer.
+Add turmeric, garam masala, and chili powder to taste (depending on how much spice you want).

 - Once the sauce starts to simmer, turn the heat on low and simmer for about 20-30 minutes in order to reduce and thicken the sauce.
 In the meantime, prepare the mushrooms and tofu (or any other veggie/protein you are planning on using)

-- To Prepare Tofu: Place tofu block in a clean paper towel and squeeze to remove excess storage liquid.
-Cut the tofu block in half if you have a 1 large block you are working with to avoid breaking up the tofu before removing excess water.
+- To Prepare Tofu: Cut the tofu block in half.
+Place each half in a clean paper towel and squeeze to remove excess storage liquid.
 Cut the tofu into 1/2 to 1 in. cubes and pan fry on medium-high heat with 1-2 T vegetable oil, mixing and turning frequently until all the water is burned off and the tofu is lightly golden brown on most sides (be sure not to burn the tofu).
 Sprinkle some salt over the tofu.
 If the tofu is sticking to the pan, add some more oil.
 Set aside.

 - To Prepare the Mushrooms: Cut the mushrooms in quarters (or halves if the mushrooms are small).
 In the same pan, heat some vegetable oil on medium heat.
 Add the mushrooms and saute until all the water is released and the mushrooms just begin to brown/roast.
 Sprinkle some salt and set aside.